Call Us

 • Section 6 – Adjacement excavation and construction notice

-What can I do when the adjoining owner ignores the notice?
+What if the adjoining owner ignores the notice?

 Party Wall Surveyor Fees